cxl-reskit/cxl-reskit/README.md

 ## Configuring CXL Memory

-The [tools](tools) subdirectory contains tools that you may need for configuration tasks.
+The [tools](tools) subdirectory contains tools that you may need for configuration tasks, and some examples of their usage.

-For example, you may need to build and install the latest version of [ndctl](tools/README.md#ndctl) when your distro's `daxctl` package is not new enough to contain sufficient CXL-related functionality.

-> TODO: Do we still need this?